Ask Experts Questions for FREE Help!

 hvac1000

 You should only bleed one at a time and you might have to bleed them more than one time.
 There is a pressure reducing valve in the fill water line.
-It may have a fast fill lever or a adjustment screw locked by a nut on the top of it. many are red in color.
+It may have a fast fill lever or a adjustment screw locked by a nut on the top of it.
+Many are red.
 Turn screw down to increase pressure but just a 1/2 turn at a time and then see what the gauge reads in a few minutes.

 If this fails call for service.
 BTW you might also isolate the expansion tank and drain.
 Once drained do not forget to open the isolation valve back up.
 The isolation valve prevents water from going into the tank while you are draining it.
 Try draining the tank first then if that does not work do the add pressure thing.